skypilot-org/skypilot/docs/source/reference/local/setup.rst

 Publishing Cluster YAML
 -------------------

 Under the hood, :code:`sky local launch` automaticlaly stores a public **distributable** cluster YAML in :code:`~/.sky/local/my-cluster.yaml`.
-This cluster YAML follows the same structure as that of the private cluster YAML, with admin authentication cleared out:
+This cluster YAML follows the same structure as that of the private cluster YAML, with admin authentication replaced with a placeholder value (for regular users to fill in):

 .. code-block:: yaml